Skip to main content

 • character development

 Character development in the game is generally praised for its depth and realism, with players appreciating the distinct growth of characters across different routes.
 However, some critiques highlight inconsistencies, particularly in the heroine's abilities and certain character arcs that feel underdeveloped.
-Overall, the game is noted for its engaging storytelling and character design, appealing to those who enjoy rich character narratives.
+Overall, the combination of engaging storytelling and thoughtful character design contributes to a compelling experience, though opinions vary on specific character portrayals.

 • “Plot: I loved how each route you took was completely different in regards to pacing and character development, yet they all occurred within the same functioning universe.”